susy2015/StopCfg/README.md

 - Replace the old path name with the new path name.

-Use this new script.
-Provide the config file name with -c and the post-processed version number with -v.
+Use the following script.
+Provide the pre-processed config file name with -c and the post-processed version number with -v.

 ```
 python createPostProcessCfg.py -c sampleSets_PostProcessed_2016.cfg -v 5